Get to know us better

 Melissa Tsungai Zisengwe

-Melissa was appointed as a journalist at JamLab and Civic Tech Innovation Network (CTIN) in 2018.
-She has been acting as the project manager for CTIN.
+Melissa was appointed as a journalist at JamLab and CTIN in 2018.
 She is a graduate of Rhodes University, she holds an honours degree in Journalism and Media Studies and a BA degree in Journalism and Media Studies and English Language and Linguistics.

 She is interested in researching and advancing civic tech, social innovation, digital rights in Africa.
 She is also a research fellow at the Collaboration on International ICT Policy for East and Southern Africa (CIPESA) focusing on examining the use of civic tech during the COVID-19 pandemic in Africa.